Skip to content

 Keyword Research for Local Businesses

-Start by identifying what your customers actually search for online.
-For restaurants, this might include "best Sunday roast near me" or "family-friendly restaurants in [your area]".
+Start by working out what your customers actually search for online.
+For restaurants, this might be "best Sunday roast near me" or "family-friendly restaurants in [your area]".
 Fitness businesses should focus on terms like "personal trainer [location]" or "24-hour gym [area]".
 Retail shops might target "vintage clothing boutique [city]" or product-specific searches.

-Use tools like Google Keyword Planner, Ubersuggest, or even Google's autocomplete feature to discover relevant keywords.
-Focus on long-tail keywords (3-5 words) as they're less competitive and more specific to user intent.
+Use tools like Google Keyword Planner, Ubersuggest, or even Google's autocomplete to find relevant keywords.
+Focus on long-tail keywords (3-5 words).
+They are less competitive and more specific to user intent.

 On-Page SEO Fundamentals

-Optimise your website's individual pages by incorporating keywords naturally into your content.
-Your page titles should be compelling and include your primary keyword, whilst meta descriptions should entice users to click through to your site.
+Optimise each page by working keywords naturally into your content.
+Your page titles should be compelling and include your primary keyword.
+Meta descriptions should entice users to click through to your site.

 Create unique, valuable content for each page.
-A fitness studio might have separate pages for different classes, each optimised for specific terms like "beginner yoga classes" or "high-intensity interval training".
-Ensure your content answers questions your customers frequently ask.
+A fitness studio might have separate pages for different classes.
+Optimise each one for specific terms like "beginner yoga classes" or "high-intensity interval training".
+Make sure your content answers the questions your customers ask most.

 Local SEO for Physical Businesses

-Claim and optimise your Google My Business listing—this is crucial for local visibility.
-Ensure your name, address, and phone number (NAP) are consistent across all online directories.
-Encourage satisfied customers to leave reviews, as these significantly impact local search rankings.
+Claim and optimise your Google My Business listing.
+This is crucial for local visibility.
+Keep your name, address, and phone number (NAP) consistent across all online directories.
+Encourage happy customers to leave reviews.
+Reviews have a big impact on local search rankings.

-Create location-specific content pages if you serve multiple areas.
-A retail chain might have individual pages for each store location, featuring local events, community involvement, and area-specific products.
+Create location-specific pages if you serve several areas.
+A retail chain might have a page for each store location.
+Each one can feature local events, community involvement, and area-specific products.

 Content Marketing That Drives Traffic